mircomarahrens/nconpp/docs/graphs.md

 **Order**: The number of vertices in the mGraph **Size**: The number of edges in the mGraph
-**Vertex degree**: The number of edges that are incident to a vertex **Isolated vertex**: A vertex that is not connected to any other vertices in the mGraph **Self-loop**: An edge from a vertex to itself **Directed mGraph**: A mGraph where all the edges have a direction indicating what is the start vertex and what is the end vertex
+**vertex degree**: The number of edges that are incident to a vertex **Isolated vertex**: A vertex that is not connected to any other vertices in the mGraph **Self-loop**: An edge from a vertex to itself **Directed mGraph**: A mGraph where all the edges have a direction indicating what is the start vertex and what is the end vertex